maksar/puberty/Readme.md

     But It Was: 0
 ```

 And indeed, the `reject` function contains an error.
-The application of `locked` instead of `not User.active` saves the situation, and all tests are now green.
+Using `locked` instead of `not User.active` fixes the error, and all tests are now green.

 ```elm
 Running 4 tests.
 To reproduce these results, run: elm-test --seed 2042167370